 Ferrari are concerned by the pace Sebastian Vettel showed at the European Grand Prix before his retirement.

-Ferrari's Fernando Alonso took the win and the championship lead after Vettel's Red Bull stopped with alternator failure.
+Ferrari's and the championship lead after Vettel's Red Bull stopped with alternator failure.

 Ferrari team boss Stefano Domenicali said: "They did something very good this weekend; they improved the car.